GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step04/Tutorial.rst

 More information on this solver can be found at :ref:`CompositionalMultiphaseFlow`.

 Let us have a closer look at the **Solvers** XML block displayed below.
-The solver has a name (here, ``compositionalMultiphaseFlow``) that can be chosen by the user and is not imposed by GEOSX.
+The solver has a name (here, ``compflow``) that can be chosen by the user and is not imposed by GEOSX.
 Note that this name is used in the **Events** XML block to trigger the application of the solver.
 Using the ``targetRegions`` attribute, the solver defines the target regions on which it is applied.
 In this tutorial, there is only one region, named ``reservoir``.

-The constitutive models defined on these target regions must be specified in the **CompositionalMultiphaseFVM** block.
+The constitutive models defined on these target regions must be listed in the **CompositionalMultiphaseFVM** block.
 This is done by passing the name of the fluid PVT model using the ``fluidNames`` attribute, the name of the solid compressibility model using the ``solidNames`` attribute, the name of the rock permeability model using the ``permeabilityNames`` attribute, and the name of the relative permeability model using the ``relPermNames`` attribute.
 If a capillary pressure model is employed in the simulation, its name must also be passed here, using the ``capPressureNames`` attribute.
 All the constitutive model names passed here must be defined in the **Constitutive** block of the XML file (see below).

-The **CompositionalMultiphaseFVM** block contains two important sub-blocks (**NonlinearSolverParameters** and **LinearSolverParameters**).
+The **CompositionalMultiphaseFVM** block contains two important sub-blocks, namely **NonlinearSolverParameters** and **LinearSolverParameters**.
-In **NonlinearSolverParameters**, one can fine-tune the nonlinear tolerance and the heuristics used to increase the time step size.
+In **NonlinearSolverParameters**, one can finely tune the nonlinear tolerance, the application of the linear search algorithm, and the heuristics used to increase the time step size.
 In **LinearSolverParameters**, the user can specify the linear tolerance, the type of (direct or iterative) linear solver, and the type of preconditioner, if any.
 For large multiphase flow problems, we recommend using an iterative linear solver (``solverType="gmres"`` or ``solverType="fgmres"``) combined with the multigrid reduction (MGR) preconditioner (``preconditionerType="mgr"``).
 More information about the MGR preconditioner can be found in :ref:`LinearSolvers`.

 .. note::
         For non-trivial simulations, we recommend setting the ``initialDt`` attribute to a small value (relative to the time scale of the problem) in seconds.
-If the simulation appears to be slow, use ``logLevel=1`` in **CompositionalMultiphaseFVM** to detect potential Newton convergence problems.
-If the Newton solver struggles, please set ``lineSearchAction=Attempt`` in **NonlinearSolverParameters**.
-If the Newton convergence is good, please add ``logLevel=1`` in the **LinearSolverParameters** block to detect linear solver problems, especially if an iterative linear solver is used.
+If the simulation appears to be slow, use ``logLevel="1"`` in **CompositionalMultiphaseFVM** to detect potential Newton convergence problems.
+If the Newton solver struggles, please set ``lineSearchAction="Attempt"`` in **NonlinearSolverParameters**.
+If the Newton convergence is good, please add ``logLevel="1"`` in the **LinearSolverParameters** block to detect linear solver problems, especially if an iterative linear solver is used.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/benchmarks/SPE10/dead_oil_spe10_layers_84_85.xml
   :language: xml